Quantitative Automata under Probabilistic Semantics: Introduction

 {\em Traditional to quantitative verification.} While traditional formal verification focused on Boolean properties of systems, such as ``every request is eventually granted'', recently significant attention has been shifted to quantitative aspects such as expressing properties like ``the long-run average success rate of an operation is at least one half'' or ``the long-run average (or the maximal, or the accumulated) resource consumption is below a threshold.''
 Quantitative properties are essential for performance related properties, for resource-constrained systems, such as embedded systems.

 {\em Overview.} The first natural way to express quantitative properties is to consider automata with counters.
-However, computational analysis of such models quickly lead to undecidability, and a classical way to limit expressiveness for decidability is to consider {\em monitor counters}, i.e., the counter values do not influence the control.
+However, computational analysis of such models quickly leads to undecidability, and a classical way to limit expressiveness for decidability is to consider {\em monitor counters}, i.e., the counter values do not influence the control.
 The second approach is to consider automata with weights (or weighted automata).
 However, weighted automata have limited expressiveness, and they have been extended as nested weighted automata~\cite{nested} (nesting of weighted automata) for expressiveness.
 We establish that for a well-studied and wide class of quantitative functions, automata with monitor counters and nested weighted automata are equivalent, i.e., they represent a robust class of quantitative specifications.
 We study for the first time such quantitative automata under probabilistic semantics.
 Quite surprisingly we show that several problems that are undecidable for the classical questions of emptiness and universality become decidable under the probabilistic semantics.
 We present a complete picture of decidability for nested weighted automata and automata with monitor counters under probabilistic semantics.

-{\em Automata with monitor counters.} A natural extension of automata is automata with monitor counters, which are automata equipped with counters.
+{\em Automata with monitor counters.} Automata with monitor counters are natural extension of weighted automata, where automata are equipped with integer-valued counters.
 At each transition, a counter can be started, terminated, or the value of the counter can be increased or decreased.
 However, the transitions do not depend on the counter values, and hence they are referred to as monitor counters.
-The values of the counters when they are terminated gives rise to the sequence of weights.
+The values of the counters when they are terminated give rise to a sequence of \emph{weights}.
 A value function aggregates the sequence into a single value.
 For example, for words over $\{a,\#\}$, such automata can express the maximal length of block of $a$'s that appear infinitely often.
-Automata with monitor counters are similar in spirit with the class of register automata of~\cite{DBLP:conf/lics/AlurDDRY13}, and we consider them over infinite words.
+Automata with monitor counters are similar in spirit with the class of \emph{cost register automata}~\cite{DBLP:conf/lics/AlurDDRY13}, and we consider them over infinite words.